 This program helps students in grades 2nd-12th achieve grade-level competency in reading and math through one-on-one attention and a structured, step-by-step curriculum.
 Frequent tests help ensure that a student has mastered the material in one lesson before moving on to the next.
 When students are guided at their own pace and engaged through fun and interesting activities, they gain academic skills and confidence in their ability to learn.

-Click here to learn more about FLOC’s Fall Virtual Learning Program.
+Click here to learn more about FLOC’s Spring Virtual Learning Program.